diofant/diofant/docs/modules/vector/fields.rst

 A solenoidal field, on the other hand, is a vector field whose divergence is zero at all points in space.

-To check if a vector field is solenoidal in :mod:`sympy.vector`, the ``is_solenoidal`` function can be used.
+To check if a vector field is solenoidal in :mod:`diofant.vector`, the ``is_solenoidal`` function can be used.

-  >>> from sympy.vector import CoordSysCartesian, is_solenoidal
+  >>> from diofant.vector import CoordSysCartesian, is_solenoidal
   >>> R = CoordSysCartesian('R')
   >>> field = R.y*R.z*R.i + R.x*R.z*R.j + R.x*R.y*R.k
   >>> is_solenoidal(field)